Customer Service and Conflict Resolution Skills That Rock Small Business

 Remember the Manners Your Parents Taught You

-Say “thank you”, “please”, and all those other keywords that show respect for your customers.
+Say “thank you,” “please,” and all those other keywords that show respect for your customers.
 Hold the door open for them.
 Shake their hand.
 Put your best foot forward and use all the manners your parents taught you.
 That means saying “yes, mam” and “no, sir” as well.
-This helps your customers feel even more special.
-If you do it right, your customers should leave your business feeling like they just got star treatment – the hallmark of great customer service and conflict resolution!
+It helps your customers feel even more special.
+If you do it right, your customers should leave your business feeling like they just got star treatment – the hallmark of excellent customer service and conflict resolution!

 Connecting with Customers Through Empathy

-While you’re talking to your customers, show empathy for the situations they talk about.
-This really makes all the difference in the world and cannot be stressed enough.
-Without empathy, everything else will seem staged and cold.
-Try to imagine how they feel, and say things like “I understand how you feel” and “I would feel the same way”.
+While you’re talking to your customers, show empathy for the situations they discuss.
+It makes all the difference in the world and cannot be stressed enough.
+Without insight, everything else will seem staged and cold.
+Try to imagine how they feel, and say things like “I understand how you feel” and “I would feel the same way.”
 Even if they are complaining about your business, continue to show empathy for them.
-Empathy is the difference that can turn a bad situation into a good one, and turn an angry customer into a loyalist… it is singularly the best skill to have when handling conflict resolution.
+Compassion is the difference that can turn a bad situation into a good one, and turn an angry customer into a loyalist; it is singularly the best skill to have when handling conflict resolution.

 It Takes Teamwork

-Another skill that can help with irate customers is turning their issue into a team issue – a problem both of you have, and a problem that both of you can solve.
-Use the word “we” instead of “I” and ask their input on how the situation can be resolved.
-You’ll learn how to make them happy, and they will feel like they have some measure of control over their situation – which makes for a successful conflict resolution experience.
+Another skill that can help with angry customers is turning their issue into a team issue – a problem both of you have, and a problem that both of you can solve.
+Use the word “we” instead of “I” and ask their input on how to resolve the situation.
+You’ll learn how to make them happy, and they will feel like they have some measure of control over their position – which makes for a successful conflict resolution experience.